The more tranquil a man becomes, the greater is his success, his influence, his power for good.

 Answering these questions honestly and thoroughly will hopefully provide you with a deeper insight into your patterns of behavior.
 Use these insights to help you make better choices moving forward.

-When Under Pressure Situations
+Six Things to do When Under Pressure Situations

 As you go about your day, there will be moments when you will face pressure situations.
 Something unexpected might happen, your emotions will spin out of control, and it will momentarily seem as though the entire weight of the world has fallen atop your shoulders.
 It’s moments like these that a steady hand and calm mind are of utmost important.
 In fact, the decision you make at this very moment could either help you improve the situation or might very well make things much worse then they already are.